 Comments may be used to annotate contents or to temporarily hide sections of the file from the XML parsing mechanism.
-Comments start with the conventional XML construct of < !-- and end with -->.
+These are standard XML comments and start with the conventional XML construct of <!-- and end with -->.
+Comments are optional and can appear any number of times in the definition file.

-a. <!-- $comment_text$ --> can be used anywhere to indicate parts of the definition file that are to be ignored.
+a. <!--comment_text--> can be used anywhere (after the initial <?xml ...> declaration) to indicate parts of the definition file that are to be ignored.